 Medical therapeutic options are typically used for treating external fistulae.
 It is observed in a number of patients that non-invasive or less invasive procedures do not effectively cure, which is why there are higher chances of reoccurrence.
 Medical therapy is sometimes recommended to such patients so as to expect a positive outcome.
 However, there are records that medical therapies notably result in higher mortality rates.
 The field of pancreatic fistula treatment thus needs a set of solid treatments that represents higher efficacy and promisingly reduces mortality risks.

-Innovations are hitting the field of PF treatment, offering better, more efficient, and visibly effective treatment options.
-The market for pancreatic fistula treatment foresees flourishing prospects in the near future.
+Innovations are hitting the field of pancreatic fistula market treatment, offering better, more efficient, and visibly effective treatment options.
+The pancreatic fistula market for treatment foresees flourishing prospects in the near future.

 The study is a source of reliable data on: